Sega: 1994–1998: 32X, Saturn, falling console sales, and continued arcade success

 Sega partnered with GE to develop the Sega Model 2 arcade system board, building on 3D technology in the arcade industry at the time.
 This led to several successful arcade games, including Daytona USA, launched in a limited capacity in late 1993 and worldwide in 1994.
 Other popular games included Virtua Cop, Sega Rally Championship, and Virtua Fighter 2.
-Virtua Fighter and Virtua Fighter 2 became Sega's best-selling arcade games of all time, surpassing their previous record holder Out Run.
+Virtua Fighter and Virtua Fighter 2 became Sega's best-selling arcade games of all time, surpassing Out Run.
 There was also a technological arms race between Sega and Namco during this period, driving the growth of 3D gaming.

-Beginning in 1994, Sega launched a series of indoor theme parks in Japan under a concept dubbed "Amusement Theme Park", including Joypolis parks sited in urban Tokyo locations such as Yokohama and Odaiba.
-A rapid overseas rollout was planned, with at least 100 locations across the world proposed to be opened by 2000, however only two, Sega World London and Sega World Sydney, would ultimately materialise in September 1996 and March 1997, respectively.
-Following on from difficulties faced in setting up theme parks in the United States, Sega established the GameWorks chain of urban entertainment centers in a joint venture with DreamWorks SKG and Universal Studios during March 1997.
+Beginning in 1994, Sega launched a series of indoor theme parks in Japan under a concept dubbed "Amusement Theme Park", including Joypolis parks sited in Tokyo locations such as Yokohama and Odaiba.
+A rapid overseas rollout was planned, with at least 100 locations across the world proposed to open by 2000.
+Only two opened: Sega World London in September 1996 and Sega World Sydney in March 1997.
+Following problems setting up theme parks in the United States, Sega established the GameWorks chain of entertainment centers in a joint venture with DreamWorks SKG and Universal Studios in March 1997.

 In 1995, Sega partnered with Atlus to launch Print Club (purikura), an arcade photo sticker machine that produces selfie photos.
 Atlus and Sega introduced Purikura in February 1995, initially at game arcades, before expanding to other popular culture locations such as fast food shops, train stations, karaoke establishments and bowling alleys.
 Purikura became a popular form of entertainment among youths across East Asia, laying the foundations for modern selfie culture.
 By 1997, about 47,000 Purikura machines had been sold, earning Sega an estimated or from Purikura sales that year.
 Various other similar Purikura machines appeared from other manufacturers, with Sega controlling about half of the market in 1997.

 Sega also made forays in the PC market with the 1995 establishment of SegaSoft, which was tasked with creating original Saturn and PC games.
-From 1994 to 1999, Sega also participated in the arcade pinball market when it took over Data East's pinball division, renaming it Sega Pinball.
+From 1994 to September 1999, Sega also participated in the arcade pinball market when it took over Data East's pinball division, renaming it Sega Pinball.

 In January 1997, Sega announced its intentions to merge with the Japanese toy maker Bandai.
 The merger, planned as a $1 billion stock swap whereby Sega would wholly acquire Bandai, was set to form a company known as Sega Bandai, Ltd. Though it was to be finalized in October of that year, it was called off in May after growing opposition from Bandai's mid-level executives.
 Bandai instead agreed to a business alliance with Sega.
 As a result of Sega's deteriorating financial situation, Nakayama resigned as Sega president in January 1998 in favor of Irimajiri.
 Nakayama's resignation may have in part been due to the failure of the merger, as well as Sega's 1997 performance.
 Stolar became CEO and president of Sega of America.